2018 DESIGN MATTERS CONFERENCE

 Seattle itself is at the center of a growing crisis along the West Coast, where a booming economy coupled with decades of under-building have led to an historic shortage of affordable housing.
 We convene at a moment when many AAO members are addressing similar issues in their own programming, and we’ll look to Seattle’s challenges and successes as a jumping off point for our discussions.

-More details will be added in the coming weeks.
+Check back for updates.
+Details will continue to be added over the coming weeks.

 Wednesday, November 14